What do I need to get in?

 English is the language of instruction at TRU.
 You are expected to be able to demonstrate language proficiency.
 TRU will verify that applicants meet language proficiency requirements prior to admission.

 Depending on the program, qualified applicants are admitted based on three admission processes:

 Open (Non-Competitive) Admission: Admission decisions are made on a first-applied, first-qualified basis.
-Course upgrading is available in these programs.
+You can take courses to upgrade while in these programs.

 Limited Admission: Admission decisions are made on a first-qualified basis.
 These programs have a limited number of seats.

 Selective (Competitive) Admission: Admission decisions are made on a competitive basis.
-Applications will be assessed using criteria that may include an admissions average, interviews, questionnaires and letters of reference.
+Applications are assessed using criteria such as admissions average, interviews, questionnaires and letters of reference.
 These programs have a limited number of seats and a set application deadline.
 Applications may continue to be accepted after the application deadline if space permits.

 Program specific admission requirements

-In addition to meeting the general admission requirements you will need to ensure you meet your program's specific admission requirements.
+In addition to meeting the general admission requirements you will need to meet your program's specific admission requirements.

 Provincial and other admission equivalents

 You are considered to have the equivalent of BC high school graduation if you graduated from high school in: